tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 For information on the API for registering external service endpoints with Okta, see [Inline Hooks Management API](/docs/api/resources/inline-hooks).

-For steps to enable this inline hook, see below, [Enabling a Token Inline Hook](#enabling-a-token-inline-hook).
+For steps to enable this inline hook, see below, [Enabling an Import Inline Hook](#enabling-an-import-inline-hook).

 ## About

-The User Creation Inline Hook allows lets you add custom logic to the process of importing new users into Okta.
+The Import Inline Hook allows lets you add custom logic to the process of importing new users into Okta.
 Your custom logic can modify user attributes, resolve uniqueness conflicts, and update the result of matching rules.

 This functionality can be used to.